 The proposed project would not result in a significant adverse impact to visual resources.
 The proposed project would not affect the characteristics of a visual resource or have the potential to obstruct significant public views of a visual resource.
-The Criminal Courts Building at 100 Centre Street is a historic building that is a visual resource in the study area; it is located immediately south of the project site and connected to the existing MDC South Tower at 125 White Street on the project site by a pedestrian bridge and connectors above the service entrance at the former Bayard Street streetbed.
+The Criminal Courts Building at 100 Centre Street is a historic building that is a visual resource in the study area; it is located immediately south of the project site and connected to the existing MDC South Tower (125 White Street) on the project site by a pedestrian bridge and connectors above the service entrance at the former Bayard Street streetbed.
 The proposed detention facility would include two potential pedestrian bridges connecting the south façade of the proposed building to the third story and an upper story of the Manhattan Criminal Courts Building.
-The pedestrian bridges would alter the north façade of the Manhattan Criminal Court Building.

-Courts Building is not the building's principal façade, and this façade is also located close to the project site across the narrow service entrance across from 125 White Street so that its north façade is not prominently visible.
+The pedestrian bridges would alter the north facade of the Manhattan Criminal Court Building.
+However, the north façade of the Manhattan Criminal Courts Building is not the building's principal façade, and this façade is also located close to the project site across the narrow service entrance across from 125 White Street so that its north façade is not prominently visible.
 Principal views of the Manhattan Criminal Courts Building are from the east and west, from Columbus Park and Collect Pond Park.
 The Manhattan Criminal Courts Building central tower is visible at a distance on Centre Street with the entirety of the building's principal west façade and tower visible from Leonard and Lafayette Streets across Collect Pond Park.
 Under the With Action condition, these views of the Manhattan Criminal Courts Building would not be impacted.

-Evaluation of the Manhattan Site was performed via review of a Phase I ESA.
-The ESA revealed evidence of RECs.
+Evaluation of the Manhattan Site was performed via review of a Phase I ESA and the results of the Phase II ESA.
+The Phase I ESA revealed evidence of recognized environmental conditions (RECs) at the project site.
 ASTM, in the E1527-13 Standard for conducting ESAs, identifies these as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property."
+However, the subsurface testing, while finding signs of historical fill material, did not indicate evidence of a petroleum spill or other release.
+The ESA revealed evidence of recognized environmental conditions (RECs).
+ASTM, in the E1527-13 Standard for conducting ESAs, identifies these as "the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property."

-Given the age of the structures that would need to be demolished at the MDC South Tower, it is likely that they contain substances that are typical of older buildings, for example ACM, LBP, and/or PCBs.
-Since MDC North was built in 1989, the potential for these materials to be present is lower, but some ACM could still be present.
+Given the age of the structures that would need to be demolished at MDC South, it is likely that they contain substances that are typical of older buildings, for example Testing indicated the presence of ACM and LBP, but not PCBs in both the .
+Since MDC-North and South Towers. was built in 1989, the potential for these materials to be present is lower, but some ACM could still be present.
 There are a variety of federal, state, and local regulatory requirements that would be followed prior to and during demolition to address disturbance and disposal of these materials.